archil620/Due2Do/README.md

 **google-gson:** Gson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object.
 Source [here](https://github.com/google/gson)

 ## Installation Notes
-Minimum SDK version - 23
+Minimum SDK version - 23 <br \>
 Minimum CompileSKDversion - 26

 ## Code Examples
-** Problem 1: Unable to store and retrieve the image if another device is used with same user.**
+**Problem 1: Unable to store and retrieve the image if another device is used with same user.**

 The application earlier was able to save the picture locally on the phone and hence when the device is change, the application was unable to retrieve the image.
 This issue was resolved by storing the image in the firebase storage instead of storing it in local storage.